emilianoyoung/ai/_posts/_archive/2019-12-11-innoviz-to-accelerate-ai-for-autonomous-vehicles-with-wekaio.md

 ---
 category: news
 title: "Innoviz to Accelerate AI for Autonomous Vehicles with WekaIO"
-excerpt: "WekaFS was architected to leverage the benefits of NVMe flash technology, delivering high-performance, high-bandwidth, and low-latency storage infrastructure to meet the demands of today’s GPU-enabled AI and HPC workloads in the data center and in the cloud.
-WekaFS is the world’s fastest and most scalable file system for AI systems ..."
+excerpt: "WekaFS was architected to leverage the benefits of NVMe flash technology, delivering high-performance, high-bandwidth, and low-latency storage infrastructure to meet the demands of today’s GPU-enabled AI and HPC workloads in the data center and in the cloud."
-publishedDateTime: 2019-12-11T16:20:00Z
+publishedDateTime: 2019-12-11T16:16:00Z
 sourceUrl: https://insidehpc.com/2019/12/innoviz-to-accelerate-ai-for-autonomous-vehicles-with-wekaio/
 type: article
 quality: 39